EGO-Tech/starbase-ships/pebbler/README.md

 ## Known Issues

-- The compartments are a very tight fit for the asteriods and can only fit the smaller asteroids
+- Loading of asteriods are rather slow, especially the larger ones.

 ## Usage